frctl/fractal-docs/docs/guide/documentation/configuration-reference.md

 ### default.prefix

-Global prefix to apply to all generated ~@TODOLINK @naming#referencing-other-items', 'handles') }} unless overridden in a collection or page configuration file.
+Global prefix to apply to all generated [handles](../core-concepts/naming.html#referencing-other-items) unless overridden in a collection or page configuration file.

 ```js
 fractal.docs.set('default.prefix', 'foobar'); // default is null